 Holidays / Vacation

-Pennsylvania labor laws do not require that an employee be given paid holidays off or additional pay for working on a holiday.
-Employers are also not required to provide benefits like sick leave, vacation pay or severance pay.
+do not require that an employee be given paid holidays off or additional pay for working on a holiday.
+Pennsylvania state labor laws do not require that employers provide benefits like sick leave, vacation pay or severance pay.
 If provided, the employer must follow its own policies for these types of payments.

 Meal Breaks / Rest Periods